Mexican mask-folk art: Mask making

 Traditional masks are most commonly carved from wood, with various types used.
 The harvesting of this wood often falls under certain customs related to when and how the trees may be cut.
-The most common traditional wood is “zompantle” also called “palo bofo” or “colorín” (Erythrina coralloides) a plant of the legume family which yields a soft white wood often use for more artistic objects and has been associated with ritual since pre Hispanic times.
-It is never used to utilitarian items.
+The most common traditional wood is “zompantle,” also called “palo bofo” or “colorín” (Erythrina coralloides), a plant of the legume family which yields a soft white wood.
+It has been associated with ritual since pre-Hispanic times.
+It is often used for artistic objects, never for utilitarian items.
 Other common woods include red cedar and “ayacahuite” (Pinus ayacahuite), both favored for their ability to resist insect infestation.
 Red cedar masks are most commonly found in the Sierra de Puebla, Papantla area, Chiapa de Corzo and among the Zoques in Chiapas.
 Poplar wood is commonly used because it can be worked thin and does not splinter.
 Masks of this wood are most commonly found for the pascola dances of the Mayos and Yaquis.
 The hardest woods used for masks are mesquite and avocado.
 Mezquite masks are found in Hidalgo, Zacatecas and the northwest of the country, with avocado wood ones found in the State of Mexico.
-Copal wood in used mostly in Michoacán and Oaxaca but can be found in Sonora and other states.
+Copal wood is used mostly in Michoacán and Oaxaca but can also be found in Sonora and other states.